JUA96/JUA96/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... on a web scraping and data mining project with Python
+- 🔭 I’m currently working on ... on a Streamlit app that will visualise the sentiment of Tweet Data!
-- 🌱 I’m currently learning how to do ... geospatial analysis in Python
+- 🌱 I’m currently learning how to do ... build my personal website with Go Hugo
 - 🧑🏾‍🤝‍🧑🏾 I’m looking to collaborate on ... on projects that combine political science and data science
 - 🤔 I’m looking for help with ...
 NLP for unstructured text, and specifically social media data
 - 💬 Ask me about ...
 Sentiment analysis in R and Python